 There are many things in life that are uncertain.
 One thing, however, is fairly certain, in New Jersey: every child is entitled to be supported by his or her parents.
 However, each young person has different needs.
-Child support for divorcing spouses in Monmouth County can require the advice of a skilled family law lawyer, since parents may disagree on the best interests of their children.
-The attorneys at Goldstein Law Group have over 100 years of combined experience advocating for our clients' interests in these matters.Deciding a Child Support Arrangement
+Child support for divorcing spouses can require the advice of a skilled family law lawyer, since parents may disagree on the best interests of their children.
+The Middlesex and Monmouth County child support lawyers at Goldstein Law Group have over 100 years of combined experience advocating for our clients' interests in these matters.Deciding a Child Support Arrangement

 In New Jersey, the courts award child support based on a specific system called the Ne Jersey Child Support Guidelines.
 This is a complex formula that assumes child support is the duty of both parents, children are entitled to share in their parents' income, and children should not be economically harmed by divorce or birth outside marriage.